A Guide to Exploring the Cenotes in and Around Tulum, Mexico

 © Sergi Reboredo / Alamy Stock Photo

-Just three miles (five kilometers) from central Tulum, the Gran Cenote is very popular with swimmers and snorkelers of all ages.
-Partially submerged tunnels connect the cenote’s open-air sections.
-The location is very popular with divers, as it provides access to the world’s second-largest cave system.
-With its sandy bottom and sunbathing decks, the Gran Cenote is also a favorite with swimmers and those looking to relax in the sun.
-Keep an eye out for bats and even occasional toucans.
+Just 3mi (5km) from central Tulum, the Gran Cenote has partially submerged tunnels connecting open-air sections.
+It’s a draw for divers, as it provides access to the second-largest cave system in the world.
+And with a sandy bottom and sunbathing decks, it’s also a favorite with swimmers and those looking to relax in the sun.
+Keep an eye out for bats and the occasional toucan.

 Cenote Dos Ojos

-One of Mexico’s most well-known cenotes, Dos Ojos is a magnet for tourists.
-The name translates as “two eyes” and refers to the fact that the cenote itself is split in two – one half is clear and shallow, making it perfect for snorkeling, while the other half is deeper and is best for scuba divers.
+One of the most well-known cenotes in Mexico, Dos Ojos is a magnet for tourists.
+The name translates as “two eyes” and refers to the fact that the cenote is split in two – one half is clear and shallow, making it perfect for snorkeling, while the other is deeper and best for scuba divers.

-Around 15 minutes from central Tulum, Cenotes Labnaha is widely regarded as one of the best sinkholes in the Riviera Maya.
+Around 15 minutes from central Tulum, the Cenotes Labnaha site is widely regarded as one of the best sinkholes in the Riviera Maya.
 Unlike most cenotes in the region, Labnaha maintains a strict maximum limit on the number of daily visitors, therefore reducing the impact on the local environment.
-Qualified and professionally trained guides from the local area provide excellent tours for visitors, and the organization is also committed to working with and helping local Mayan communities.
+Qualified and professionally trained guides from the local area provide excellent tours of the site, and the organization is also committed to working with and helping local Mayan communities.